CZ-NIC/dns-probe/doc/Running.rst

    These binaries contain the application itself
--  ``dp-af`` (AF backend), ``dp-dpdk`` (DPDK backend) - These scripts take command line parameters, pass them to corresponding backend executable and start it.
+-  ``dp-af`` (AF backend), ``dp-dpdk`` (DPDK backend) - These scripts take command line parameters, pass them to corresponding backend binary and start it.
 When the application receives a restart RPC through sysrepo the application exits with return code 1.
 This wrapper detects that code and reruns the application again.
 If the return code differs from 1 than the script exits and returns the same code as wrapped application.

--  ``ddp-bind`` (DPDK backend) - Simplifies the usage of DPDK version.
-   Internally runs ``dp-dpdk``.

 Both backend variants support these command line parameters: